0x5eba/Skin-Cancer-Segmentation/README.md

 # Skin-Cancer-Segmentation
-Classification and Segmentation with Mark-RCNN of Skin Cancer by ISIC dataset
+Classification and Segmentation with Mask-RCNN of Skin Cancer by ISIC dataset

 ## Setup